PaloAltoNetworks/pan-os-python/README.md

 - Fix scope of CIM fields to remove conflict with some apps
 - Remove macros from datamodel that were causing slower acceleration

+Note: changes to datamodel may require the acceleration to be rebuilt before data will show up in the dashboards

 Version 4.1.1

 - Handle new fields in latest PAN-OS syslogs and WildFire reports